Relapse Treatment and Prevention

 - Spending time with old friends and associates

-- They stay out all night or don’t come home for days at a time
+- Staying out for long periods or days at a time

-Know Your Own Relapse Triggers & Warning Signs
+Be Aware of Your Own Relapse Triggers and Warning Signs

 - You seek out friends who used to influence your addiction